What's New (Please download the brochure.)

-The 2020 UH RET summer program application is now open for local high school STEM teachers.
-The priority deadline for application is Feburary 28, 2020.
+The 2021 UH RET summer program application will be open for local high school STEM teachers.
+The priority deadline for application is Feburary 28, 2021.
 The deadline for application has been extended to March 7, 2021 (post date).
 Please see the information below for the application procedure.
 Each teacher will receive $6,300 stipend and a free 3D printer from the 6-week summer program.
 Please send your inquiry to the Principal Investigator Dr. Weihang Zhu.

 As a collaboration between College of Technology (COT) and College of Education (COE), UH has received from National Science Foundation (NSF) a Research Experience for Teachers (RET) site grant serving local high school STEM teachers with a focus on design and manufacturing: